PiBrewing/craftbeerpi4-documentation/master/development.md

 To install the server now, you have two possibilities.

-1. You can either install it as package:
+1. You can either install it as package.
+2. You can install the server for development.
+This will have the effect, that every change in the code will take effect as soon as you start the server.

+Package installation:

 ```
 sudo pip3 install ./craftbeerpi4
 ```

-2. You can install the server for development.
-This will have the effect, that every change in the code will take effect as soon as you start the server.
+Development installation:

 ```
 sudo pip3 install -e ./craftbeerpi4